 Each committee member should complete a Thesis Committee Member Report and return it to the student.
 The student should share the completed Thesis Committee Member Reports with both the PhD Program Coordinator and their advisor.

 All meetings with the committee members should take place by April 15.

 Following the meetings, the student and the advisor should complete the Annual PhD Candidate Self-Evaluation and Feedback Form.
 The advisor should review the committee members’ Thesis Committee Member Reports and take them into account when completing the advisor’s portion.
 The completed Annual PhD Candidate Self-Evaluation and Advisor Feedback Form must be submitted to the PhD Program Coordinator by May 31.
 The completed form will be saved with the department, and a copy will be shared with the student

 Dissertation and Defense

 Each doctoral student is expected to write a dissertation that makes a substantial and original contribution to statistics or a closely related field.
 This is the most important element of the doctoral program.
 After advancing to candidacy, students are expected to focus on their thesis research under the supervision of the thesis advisor and the doctoral committee.
-The doctoral committee must include at least three regular faculty members from Statistics and at least one regular faculty member from another department (a cognate member).
+The composition of the doctoral committee must follow the Rackham's guidelines for dissertation committee service.
 The written dissertation is submitted to the committee for evaluation and presented in an oral defense open to the public.